ramkumarpj/Crowdfunding_ETL/README.md

 ## Datasets

-The input dataset is provided in 2 excel files - **crowdfunding.xlsx & contacts.xlsx.**
+The input dataset is provided in 2 excel files - **[crowdfunding.xlsx](./Resources/crowdfunding.xlsx) & [contacts.xlsx](./Resources/contacts.xlsx).**

 ## Extract

 The data is extracted from excel file to a Pandas DataFrame.
-The category and sub-category information from crowdfunding.xlsx is extracted to **Category and Sub-category DataFrames** respectievely.
+The category and sub-category information from [crowdfunding.xlsx](./Resources/crowdfunding.xlsx) is extracted to **Category and Sub-category DataFrames** respectievely.
-The rest of the information from crowdfunding.xlsx is extracted to **Campaign DataFrame**.
+The rest of the data from [crowdfunding.xlsx](./Resources/crowdfunding.xlsx) is extracted to **Campaign DataFrame**.
-The contact information is extracted to **Contact DataFrame**.
+The contact information from [contacts.xlsx](./Resources/contacts.xlsx) is extracted to **Contact DataFrame**.
 The contact information is provided as a JSON string in the excel file.
 The JSON string is converted to JSON object/Python Dictionary using json library.

 ## Transform

 **Category** - The unique values of category data loaded into the Category DataFrame is given a unique identifier for each value.
-The data is then saved to a csv file (category.csv).
+The data is then saved to a csv file ([category.csv](./Resources/category.csv).

 **Sub-Category** - The unique values of sub-category data loaded into the Sub-Category DataFrame is given a unique identifier for each value.
-This data is then saved to a csv file (subcategory.csv).
+This data is then saved to a csv file ([subcategory.csv](./Resources/subcategory.csv).

 **Campaign** -
   * Column Rename: 'blurb', 'launched_at' and 'deadline' columnns of Campaign DataFrame are renamed to 'description', 'launched_date' and 'end_date' respectively.